-Time Agenda Topic Lead(s) nothing on the landfill itself.
-An underlying assumption n was the requirement to maintain the landfill below the slab.
-In the upcoming design work (to 10% design), the site will be modified for an optimized site fit.
-The Sound Transit Board dire the site as on the landfill itself; this limits any acquisit parcels west of the site.
-Dave Peters clarified that assuming we stay above the e existing cap. this would govern elevation, but some pits within the facility are required to maintain trains from beneath (roughly six feet deep). ., Ed Herald provided context that the existing landfill s tructural design was completed as the project also considered 22 sites - period, so there was limited time invested in the site did come up with platform solution but not sure that The team provided the perspective that settlement u be the key to how we optimize this site.
-10:10 Overview of GeoEngineers report for City of Kent Kent/ GeoEngineers • Tim Bailey outlined the study that the City of Kent commission oned in order to investigate if landfill is "old and not settling much."
-This work included comparison of LiDAR data from 2005-2016, predicted future compared to actual settlement 2016-2019.
-Overall, the actua settlement was less than what they predicted with the mode Tim also projected forward 50 years out from closure (1991), expect to see less than a foot of settlement anywhere across site except for WSDOT ROW.
-He reflected in comparison to the criteria prov - and maintenance by Sound Transit, that "that's not where w • at least bounds the problem."
-In general, the site has comple secondary settlement; now there is long-term component, w steady rates of settling moving towards zero.
+Time Agenda Topic Lead(s) Time nothing on the landfill itself.
+An underlying assumption requirement to maintain the landfill below the slab.
+In the upcoming design work (to 10% design), the site for an optimized site fit.
+The Sound Transit Board direction the site as on the landfill itself; this limits any acquisite parcels west of the site.
+Dave Peters clarified that assuming we stay above the would govern elevation, but some pits within the facion maintain trains from beneath (roughly six feet deep).
+Ed Herald provided context that the existing landfill so was completed as the project also considered 22 site period, so there was limited time invested in the site did come up with platform solution but not sure that the team provided the perspective that settlement up to the key to how we optimize this site. e will be modified ection identifies tion of private e existing cap, this ility are required to structural design s over a 3-week solution.
+The team 's the best solution.
+10:10 Overview of GeoEngineers report for City of Kent Kent/ GeoEngineers 10.10 Tim Bailey outlined the study that the City of Kent commission investigate if landfill is "old and not settling much."
+This work comparison of LiDAR data from 2005-2016, predicted future compared to actual settlement 2016-2019.
+Overall, the actual settlement was less than what they predicted with the mode.
+Tim also projected forward 50 years out from closure (1991), expect to see less than a foot of settlement anywhere across WSDOT ROW.
+He reflected in comparison to the criteria provand maintenance by Sound Transit, that "that's not where wat least bounds the problem."
+In general, the site has complessed on settlement; now there is long-term component, was teady rates of settling moving towards zero.
 Doug: What is settling and what is causing it?
-Tim: Based on records/borings, landfill waste has a lot of soil intermixed so long term settlement is due to degradation of the waste.
-The site is capped, keepin stormwater out. leff N: There is reduce stormwater-contaminated runoff.
-Groundwa ter levels are below the waste.
+Tim: Based on records/borings, landfill waste has a lot of soil term settlement is due to degradation of the waste.
+The site stormwater out. oned in order to k included settlement, and al measure of el. which would site except for vide for operations re need it to be, but eted primary and which indicates a lintermixed so long is capped, keeping Jeff N: There is reduce stormwater-contaminated runoff.
+Groundwater levels are to the waste.
 Shallower waste is extremely dry.
-A lack of moisture l has slowed the degradation/ creation of gas.
+A lack of moisture has slowed the degradation/ creation of gas.
 Landfill gas is down 85% from where it was in the 1990s.
 The settlement curve flattens out for a long time.
-If waste gets wet, that could change decomposition rate.
-0 Gwen: Any common themes about why previous site proposition of the proposition of th als would not work? - Jeff N: As a theme, those proposers found better alternatives s for their development sites.
-Dwight: Will employees working at site be affected by anythi ng?
-Jeff N: If we do our job, no. There is no exposure pathway for - 0.
-54.14.14.001
+If waste gets wet, that could change decomposition rate. • Gwen: Any common themes about why previous site proposals would not work?
+Jeff N: As a theme, those proposers found better alternatives for their development sites. • Dwight: Will employees working at site be affected by anything?
+Jeff N: If we do our job, no. There is no exposure pathway for groundwater has slowed the creit was in the e gets wet, that als would not esfortheir